IMM9O/css-masterclass-curriculum/README.md

 ### **CSS Layout**

-Once you have the ability to target html elements for styling, layout is the next core concept to master.
+Once you have the ability to target HTML elements for styling, the layout is the next core concept to master.
-Layout involves manipulating how elements lay out on the page, How much space do they take?, Are they side by side or on top of each other?, ...etc.
+Layout involves manipulating how elements layout on the page, How much space do they take?
+Are they side by side or on top of each other?...etc.

 #### 📖 Contents